pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 * Give the player 10 points for every fruit they hit instead of 1.

+* Give the player 5 points for an apple and 10 points for an orange.
+  (*Hint:* You can use the code `self.costume_name` to find out what costume the sprite is currently wearing.)

 * Make the fruit smaller, so it's harder to hit.  (*Hint:* You can use the code `self.set_size(0.5)` to shrink a Sprite to half its normal size.)